rancher/docs/content/rancher/v2.x/en/admin-settings/config-private-registry/_index.md

 **Result:** Rancher will use your private registry to pull system images.

-# Setting a Private Registry with Credentials for Deploying Clusters
+# Setting a Private Registry with Credentials when Deploying a Cluster

 You can follow these steps to configure a private registry when you provision a cluster with Rancher: